What Should I Do if I Realize My PPP Application was False?

 - Falsely stating that no prior PPP loans have been received

-- Falsely certifying that the need for a loan results from the economic conditions caused by the COVID-19 crisis
+- Falsely certifying that the need for a loan results from the economic conditions caused by the recent pandemic crisis

 What Do Company Owners and Executives Need to Know about PPP Application Fraud?